iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 > The only problem I have with this app is that this should have been available to us 1 year ago!!!<br> :date: __2021-01-02 10:52:40__

 > I check the site often.<br> :date: __2020-12-31 17:08:38__

-> Hello robertdowneyjr i am your turbo fan 😄<br> :date: __2020-12-31 05:47:05__

-> None<br> :date: __2020-12-31 04:38:42__

-> Simple, clean design, unobtrusive.
-Set it and forget it.
-All the app's queries are visible for any curious users.
-IDs are anonymized, good privacy, no risk.
-If you get a positive test result, use the app to anonymously report so that anyone that had been in proximity to you knows they should get tested too.
-This is a very easy tool to help end the pandemic.<br> :date: __2020-12-30 00:39:36__

-> Actually amazing privacy tech<br> :date: __2020-12-29 20:34:38__

-> Simple<br> :date: __2020-12-29 09:40:11__